Please ensure Javascript is enabled for purposes of website accessibility

 Polk County Women Attorneys

-International Association of Privacy Professionals (IAPP) Certified Information Privacy Professional for the United States (CIPP/US)
+International Association of Privacy Professionals (IAPP) Certified Information Privacy Professional for the United States (CIPP/US) and Certified Information Privacy Manager (CIPM)

 Downtown Des Moines Chamber